wiseman-timelord/GameNotOver/README.md

 # GameNotOver
 ### Status: Updating Now - Here is the readme to the next version, it will be UPGRADED.
 For now the releases are the working but are non-GUI versions.
-The purpose of going back to this program, is to figure out avalonia issues with a simpler program first.
+The purpose of going back to this program, is to figure out GUI issues with a simpler program first.

 ### Development
 - The plan is to have a GUI using avalonia...
-1. There was no need for an installer, as we are not using avalonia now. >_> 2 days gone!!
-2. Program needs conversion from Avalonia to WPF.
+1. There was no need for an installer, as we are not using avalonia now.
+Program needs conversion from Avalonia to WPF.
-3. testing and bugfixing.
+2. testing and bugfixing.

 ### Files list...
 ```